 “Deacons must hold fast to the mystery of the faith with a clear conscience.
 And let them first be tested; then, if they prove themselves blameless, let them serve as deacons; for those who serve well as deacons gain a good standing for themselves and great boldness in the faith that is in Christ Jesus.”
 1st Timothy 3: 8-13

-During the past two years, our Deacons have organized a cookie drive that provides tasty treats for our high school and college students.
+During the past three years, our Deacons have organized a cookie drive that provides tasty treats for our high school and college students.
 These treats are collected on Cookie Sunday, which is immediately following the Thanksgiving holidays.
 Then they are sorted, bagged, boxed, labeled, and mailed to the students to use during their preparation times for their final exams and projects.
 We have received delightful feedback about how the treats were shared and greatly appreciated by the students.
 In many cases, our students reported that their friends remarked, “Your church does this?
 How cool is that!”
 We believe it not only reminds the young people of our church that we have not forgotten them, but it also serves as a way for us to spread the Good News to the Kingdom!

-PROPERTY & NEW CHURCH HOME TASK FORCE
+MINISTRY TEAM FOR GOD’S HOUSE: NEW CHURCH HOME TASK FORCE

 Elder JC Kissinger, Chair

-RESOURCE & MANAGEMENT COMMITTEE
+MINISTRY TEAM FOR GOD’S HOUSE: RESOURCE & MANAGEMENT COMMITTEE

-Our goal is to record and deposit the gifts and offerings received by HPC, and to control the expenditures required to operate the various aspects of church life.
-Our office administrator, Tanya Avery handles the weekly bank deposits and prepares the numerous payments for goods and services.
+Our committee includes church treasurer, Jim Lower, and chair Carol Beverlin.
+Our goal is to record and deposit the gifts and offerings received by HPC, and to control the expenditures required to operate the various aspect of church life.
+Our office administrator, Tanya Avery, handles the weekly bank deposits and prepares the numerous payments for goods and services.
 All of our disbursements require the signature of one of three designated elders, and our monthly bank statements are reconciled to our accounting system by another elder.

 Highlights from this past year include:

-- Collection of over $147,000 in pledges and offerings for the use of our church activities.
+- Collection of over $161,000 in pledges and offerings for the use of our church activities.